Ejsturm/ml_notebooks/README.md

 # bnl_erica_mlnrg_scripts
-Scripts I developed indepdently or co-developed for the BNL ML progjects.
+Scripts I developed independently or co-developed for the BNL ML projects.

 Most of the code here will not work independently.
 Some might, provided that the correct environement variables are exported and input files are formatted